The Birthday Party (play): Reception

 From 8 to 24 May 2008, the Lyric celebrated the play's 50th anniversary with a revival, directed by David Farr, as well as related events.
-They included a gala performance and reception, hosted by Harold Pinter, on 19 May 2008, exactly fifty years after its London première.Theo Bosanquet, "Review Round-up: Birthday Cheers for Pinter Party", What's on Stage, whatsonstage.com, 14 May 2008, World Wide Web, 15 May 2008.
+They included a gala performance and reception, hosted by Harold Pinter, on 19 May 2008, exactly fifty years after its London première.

 Interpretation

 Like many of Pinter's other plays, very little of the expository information in The Birthday Party is verifiable; it is contradicted by the characters and otherwise ambiguous, and, therefore, one cannot take what they say at face value.
-For example, in Act One, Stanley describes his career, saying "I've played the piano all over the world," reduces that immediately to "All over the country," and then, after a pause, undercuts both statements by saying "I once gave a concert."
+For example, in Act One, Stanley describes his career, saying "I've played the piano all over the world", reduces that immediately to "All over the country", and then, after a pause, undercuts both statements by saying "I once gave a concert."